grpc/proposal/L73-java-binderchannel/wireformat.md

 ### Backwards Compatibility
-Although stream flow control is a core part of the gRPC abstraction, the earliest drafts of this protocol unfortunately did not support it.
+Although stream flow control is a core part of the gRPC abstraction, the earliest drafts of this document unfortunately did not support it.
 For compatibility with old implementations, the behavior described in this section is optional.
 Support is negotiated in the setup transaction and is only enabled for a transport if both sides advertise the FLAG_STREAM_FLOW_CONTROL protocol